yhoazk/verilog_stuff/README.md

 **RTL**: A type of behavioral modeling, for the purpose of synthesis.

 ## Componentes of a verilog HDL module
 - ports
 - data types
 - Assigning values and numbers
 - operators
 - behavioral modeling: A components is described by its in/out response
   - Continuous assingmentes
   - procedural blocks
- - Structural modeling: A component is described by interconnectig low-level component/primitives
+- Structural modeling: A component is described by interconnecting low-level component/primitives

 ## Tasks and functions

-A function cannot call a task, but a task can call a function A function runs on time zero, no timing events are allowed A task may or may not run in time zero
+- A function cannot call a task, but a task can call a function
+- A function runs on time zero, no timing events are allowed
+- A task may or may not run in time zero

 ## Delta simulation time

 A delta simulation time are evaluation of expressions, followed by value updates, causing more evaluations and more value updates.

 ## `timescale`

 timescale is used to determine how time is represented as an integer internally to the simulator

 ## Basic syntax and structure

 - begins with keyword `module` and ends with the keyword `endmodule`
 - case sensitive
 - statements end with semi-colon (;)